alevani/ant_war_simulation/README.md

 - [ ] Carpenter species, and food shelter
 - [ ] Army ants
 - [ ] Wood ants
+- [ ] Some species like black crazy ants and pheroe ants have multiple queen within a singe colony

 # PEOPLE